l04m33/music163/README.rst

     git clone https://github.com/l04m33/music163
     pip install ./music163

-Or, you can also use the cloned module as-is:
+Or, you can also use the cloned module as-is, provided the dependencies (See ``setup.py``) are properly installed:

 .. code-block:: sh